Journey into Space: Critical reaction and legacy

-Philip Hinchcliffe grew up listening to Journey Into Space and he cited its cliffhangers as an influence on his period as producer of the science fiction television series Doctor Who between 1974 and 1977.
+Doctor Who producer Philip Hinchcliffe grew up listening to Journey Into Space and cited its cliffhangers as an influence on his period on the series between 1974 and 1977.

 Music

 Van Phillips composed and conducted the music for all three series.
 The music was initially recorded beforehand, and played from acetate discs during the recording sessions.
 Later, an eight-piece orchestra was actually present in the studio, and played the music live.
 Phillips liked the sound of the clavioline, and obtained one for use during Journey Into Space.
 He composed music especially for it, and it was "bolted onto the piano" in the studio.
 Titles of his compositions include "A Picture of the Universe", "Rocket Away", "Music for Outer Space", "The Red Planet", "Crossing the Plains", and "Sunrise".

 In 1955, Decca released a 78rpm record of the Journey Into Space theme, performed by Frank Weir and his orchestra (catalogue number F.10435), and sheet music of a piano solo of the theme was also published.
-In 1978, the recording was included on the 33⅓rpm BBC compilation record BBC Space Themes (catalogue number REH 324), and in 2005, Vocalion/Dutton Laboratories included it on their digitally remastered compilation CD Presenting Frank Weir And His Saxophone (catalogue number CDLK 4266).
+In 1978, the recording was included on the 33 1/3 rpm BBC compilation record BBC Space Themes (catalogue number REH 324), and in 2005, Vocalion/Dutton Laboratories included it on their digitally remastered compilation CD Presenting Frank Weir And His Saxophone (catalogue number CDLK 4266).

 In Journey to the Moon, Lemmy occasionally provided musical entertainment for the crew on his mouth organ, playing songs such as "Knocked 'em in the Old Kent Road" and "My Old Dutch".
 Excerpts of popular music were often used during the episodes, and sometimes played an important role in the plot.
 In episode 8 of Journey to the Moon, an excerpt from "Honeymoon on a Rocket Ship" by Hank Snow and The Rainbow Ranch Boys is heard by the crew on the ship's radio.
 "When It's Night Time In Italy", by James Kendis and Lew Brown, was an important part of episodes 7 and 8 of The Red Planet.
 Other popular music used in The Red Planet included: